 Knowledge instead of prejudice: Sexual transmitted infections

-When it comes to sexually transmitted infections, or STIs for short, the reality and perception of what is “normal” are far apart.
-Time to start spring cleaning: How about we rethink our attitudes and prejudices to sexually transmitted diseases together?
+22 April 2024When it comes to sexually transmitted diseases, reality and perception of what is “normal” are far apart.
+Time to do some spring cleaning: How about we collectively rethink our attitudes and prejudices about STIs?

 The reality of sexually transmitted diseases